 But Shunsō wasn't just painting cats, he was painting them in a technique called karabake, the “dripping paint on a wet surface and then brushing it with a dry brush to get gradation effects and a degree of luminosity.”
-While Japan’s art world looked to the West and to their own history, Shunsō had traveled abroad.
+While Japan’s art world looked to the West and to their own history, Shunsō traveled abroad.
 In 1903, at age 29, Shunsō joined the scholar Okakura Tenshin on a two-year tour of Europe, the United States and India.
-Shunsō was exposed to new worlds of art, and returned to Japan inspired, especially by Mughal techniques and Chinese ink painting.
+Shunsō saw new worlds of art, and returned to Japan inspired by Mughal techniques and Chinese ink painting.
 Back in Tokyo, Shunsō debuted a new style at the Bunten exhibition at the Japan Art Academy.
-His new work was extraordinarily quiet — carefully composed to make the empty spaces, the pale karabake gradients, the focus of the work.
+His new work was extraordinarily quiet, and carefully composed to make empty spaces, filled only by pale karabake gradients, the focus of the work.
 It’s a lovely, contemplative style, but Shunsō’s peers didn't think so.

-Shunsō’s karabake minimalism was loathed by the art critics of the day, and mocked by his contemporaries — who termed his new style mōrōtai, or ‘vague.’
+Shunsō’s karabake minimalism was loathed by the art critics of the day, and mocked by his contemporaries—who termed his new style mōrōtai, or ‘vague.’
 Shunsō tried to evolve, adding stronger line-work to his paintings, and deepening his color palette, but his health began to deteriorate.
 Shunsō’s kidneys began to fail, and with his kidneys, his eyesight.
 In his last years, he painted in rare moments of remission.
-Just two years before his death in 1911, his painting Ochiba won the highest award at the Bunten exhibition — finally, a recognition of Shunsō’s contribution to Japanese painting.
+Two years before his death in 1911, his painting Ochiba won the highest award at the Bunten exhibition.
+Finally, a recognition of Shunsō’s contribution to Japanese painting.

 Got questions, comments or corrections about Hishida Shunsō?
 Join the conversation in our Discord, and if you enjoy content like this, consider becoming a member for exclusive essays, downloadables, and discounts in the Obelisk Store.

 Reed Enger, "Hishida Shunsō, A quiet boy paints cats in a new style," in Obelisk Art History, Published May 11, 2017; last modified November 08, 2022, http://www.arthistoryproject.com/artists/hishida-shunso/.